matthias-reis/carda-gatsby/content/articles/2022/02/the-infinite-exhale-of-the-ocean.md

 language: en
 languageLink: /2022/02/filmmusik-caminauta-interview/
 ---
-**Caminauta (Camila) creates film soundtracks, scores and different art projects.
+**Caminauta (Camila) creates film soundtracks, scores and various art projects.
 She wants to express a wide variety of moods with her work – especially the quiet and reflective moments.
 Therefore, she prefers to work with various elements from the ambient and electronic world and combines them with classical orchestrations.
 The result is a unique kind of minimalist music that touches the heart and transports feelings.**

 I got to know the artist through the label where she has just released her latest piece on record: The film and ambient composer from Uruguay has joined Merigold Independent, founded by Samuel Laubscher (Of The Vine).
 She has been making music for a long time and not only fascinates film fans with her art.
 Because she releases her latest work, "As The Seas Exhale", just as I am writing these lines, I am taking the time now for this interview.